regedarek/wifiname-api/Mobile-User-Registration-API.md

+## Overview

+The registration API allows mobile apps to:

+1. Create user accounts

+2. Sign users in

+A successful authentication request will return a hash with the user's account information, including the token to authenticate further API requests on behalf of the user.

 **Important!** Previously, there was one token per app that was used to authenticate all API requests.
 Since we now have mobile user accounts, that auth token should only be used to for the API calls described on this page.
 When a user is registered or signed in successfully, the response contains an ``authentication_token``.
 That token should be used to authenticate API requests on behalf of the user, so we can track what they do.

 ## Register a new user